Quantizations of conical symplectic resolutions II: category $\mathcal O$ and symplectic duality

 By a result of Kaledin \cite[2.5]{KalDEQ}, the generic fiber $\scrM_{\eta}(\infty)$ is affine.
 This tells us that the attracting sets to the fixed points are all closed affine spaces, so the associated graded algebras of $B(\infty)$ and $\oplus B_{\a}(\infty)$ are both isomorphic to the coordinate ring of $\scrM_{\eta}(\infty)^\bT$.
 It follows that the map $\gr\varphi(\infty)$ is an isomorphism, and thus so is $\varphi(\infty)$. \end{proof}

-\begin{remark} If we use an action of $\bT$ which does not have isolated fixed points, then these results proceed through in almost the same way, but with one important change: the algebras $B_\a$ should now be indexed by components of $\fM^{\bT}$, and each one will be given by global sections of an induced quantization on the corresponding component. \excise{In other words, the objects in $\cOa$ will correspond not to fixed points but to finite dimensional modules over the algebras $B_\a$.
-Thus, we can reduce the question of finding the objects in category $\cOa$ for a general $\bT$-action to finite dimensional modules for a fixed point component of a $\bT$-action.
-These components are typically symplectic varieties from the same ``family'' (quiver varieties for quiver varieties, hypertoric varieties for hypertoric varieties, etc.).} \end{remark}
+\begin{remark} If we use an action of $\bT$ which does not have isolated fixed points, then these results proceed through in almost the same way, but with one important change: the algebras $B_\a$ should now be indexed by components of $\fM^{\bT}$, and each one will be given by global sections of an induced quantization on the corresponding component. \end{remark}